 1. Don’t tie your laces too tight.

 In fact, avoid tying them if you can.
 Loosen your laces and tie a knot at the end to keep them from unraveling.
 Having your laces so tight that your forces look like they’re choking on a popeyes biscuit doesn’t only look unflattering, it makes your AF1s an easy target for creasing.

 2. If you store your sneakers in the original box, toss the tissue paper that they come with.

 One thing I’m trying to learn more about is how to beat oxidation, aka yellowing of white sneakers.
 I’ve been advised to toss the paper that comes with your shoes because it speeds up the oxidation process.
-I’ve had a pair of white sneakers oxidize after a few months/wears (possibly because of the paper).

 3. Use a spray sneaker protectant.

 Whether you’re rocking White Air Force 1’s or any other sneaker you adore, you should always have a spray sneaker protectant on hand.
 These sprays create a breathable barrier on your shoes that helps keep freshness in and stains out.

 If your Air Forces are fresh out the box, give them a quick coat to keep them up.
 If your Air Forces are lived in but in good shape, clean them up first.
 After they’re dry, spray them with your sneaker protector.

 4. Consider buying Force Field Crease Protectors to minimize creasing in the front of your White Air Force 1’s.